-Implementation
+Article 15 Implementation

-- 1. Member States shall bring into force the laws, regulations and administrative provisions necessary to comply with this Directive by[4 years30 after adoption].
-They shall immediately inform the Commission thereof and shall communicate to the Commission the text of those provisions. - When Member States adopt those measures, they shall contain a reference to this Directive or shall be accompanied by such reference on the occasion of their official publication.
-The methods of making such reference shall be laid down by Member States. - 2.
-Member States may establish that the obligation to ensure accessibility as set out in Article 4 has to be complied with by [5 years31 after adoption] regarding new buildings, facilities, transport services and infrastructure. - 2a.
-Member States may establish that the obligation to ensure accessibility as set out in Article 4 has to be complied with by [20 years32 after adoption] regarding existing buildings, facilities, transport services and infrastructure.
+Member States shall bring into force the laws, regulations and administrative provisions necessary to comply with this Directive by ....
+[4 years after adoption].
+They shall immediately inform the Commission thereof and shall communicate to the Commission the text of those provisions.

+When Member States adopt those measures, they shall contain a reference to this Directive or shall be accompanied by such reference on the occasion of their official publication.
+The methods of making such reference shall be laid down by Member States.

+2. Member States may establish that the obligation to ensure accessibility as set out in Article 4 has to be complied with by, at the latest, [5 years after adoption] regarding new buildings, facilities, transport services and infrastructure.

+- 2a.
+Member States may establish that the obligation to ensure accessibility as set out in Article 4 has to be complied with by [20 years after adoption] regarding existing buildings, facilities, transport services and infrastructure.
 Where a Member State does so it shall ensure the progressive implementation of that obligation over that period. - 3.
 Any Member State which chooses to use the additional period set out in paragraph 2a shall communicate to the Commission by the date set out in paragraph 1 of this Article an action plan laying down the steps to be taken and the timetable for achieving the progressive implementation of that obligation. - 3a.
-Member States shall inform the Commission, by the date set out in paragraph 1 of this Article, of their plans for the progressive implementation of the obligation provided for in Article 4(7).
+Member States shall inform the Commission, by the date set out in paragraph 1 of this Article, of their plans for the progressive implementation of the obligation provided for in Article 4(7). - 4.
+Member States shall collect data, as appropriate, and monitor and evaluate the effectiveness of relevant measures.
+This could be done by means of measures such as setting baselines or measurable targets or by collecting relevant qualitative or quantitative data, in line with applicable national and Union law, particularly regarding the protection of personal data.